brownjasonj/kubernetes-nounservice/README.md

 2. Create the docker container

-docker build image -t "jajabro/nounservice:0.0.1" .
+docker build -t "jajabro/nounservice:0.0.1" .

 3. Push the container to the repo